 1.3 Special Meetings.
 A special meeting of stockholders (a "Special Meeting") for any purpose or purposes may be called at any time only by (i) the Chairman Chairperson of the Board of Directors, (ii) the Board of Directors, or (iii) the Secretary of the Corporation (such Special Meetings may not be called by any other person or persons) to be held at such place, date and time as shall be designated in the notice or waiver of notice thereof.
 Only business within the purposes described in the Corporation's notice of meeting required by Section 1.4 may be conducted at the Special Meeting.
-The stockholders may demand a Special Meeting for any purpose or purposes for which such a meeting may lawfully be called by the stockholders holding at least a majority of the shares entitled to vote on the issue or issues proposed to be considered at the Special Meeting by delivering a written demand for such Special Meeting to the Secretary of the Corporation.
-A demand by stockholders for a Special Meeting must be signed by stockholders and describe each purpose for which the Special Meeting is demanded in sufficient detail so that if the description is used verbatim in a notice of Special Meeting.
+The stockholders may demand a Special Meeting for any purpose or purposes for which such a meeting may lawfully be called by the stockholders holding at least a majority of the shares entitled to vote on the issue or issues proposed to be considered at the Special Meeting by delivering a written demand for such Special Meeting to the Secretary of the Corporation A demand by stockholders for a Special Meeting must be signed by stockholders holding the requisite number of shares required by the Certificate of Incorporation for a Special Meeting to be demanded by the stockholders and describe each purpose for which the Special Meeting will upon reading the description be informed as to the purpose or purposes of the Special Meeting.
 Upon receipt of such a demand which meets the requirements of the Certificate of Incorporation and these Bylaws, the Secretary shall deliver a copy of the demand to each of the directors and, in the normal course, call a Special Meeting as demanded and as provided in these Bylaws.
 The Board of Directors, acting pursuant to a resolution adopted by a majority of the Board of Directors, may cancel, postpone or reschedule any previously scheduled Special Meeting at any time, before or after the notice for such meeting has been sent to the stockholders.